 However, you might run in to cases where you’d like to configure the auto-deploy setting.
-To do so, go to the stage settings and select Enable Auto-Deploy.
+To do so, go to the stage settings and enable Auto-Deploy.

 Just as the case above, this allows you to select the branch you’d like to auto-deploy.
-You can also disable auto-deploying at any time in the future by hitting the Disable Auto-Deploy button.
+You can also disable auto-deploying at any time in the future by disabling the Auto-Deploy button.

 You can also trigger a one-off deployment by using the manual deploy option.

 Help improve this page.
 Edit it with GitHub